12-Day Summer Program

-Please plan your flight to arrive on the afternoon or evening of August 1
+Please plan your flight to arrive on the afternoon or evening of July 31, depart August 13

 Are you tired of talking to people through a screen?
 Hungry for rich conversation?
 Looking for space to reflect critically on what it means to be a Christian disciple during these confusing times?

 Does not wisdom call out?